-- 62. Alex Rodrigeuz is a Director at Structural Melbourne.
-He is a qualified engineer with over fifteen years of experience in design, construction and forensic investigation.
-Mr Rodriguez has regularly provided advice in relation to earthworks, trenchworks and excavation. - 63.
-Mr Rodriguez provided a geotechnical report to the Court dated 12 October 202310.
-This report was commissioned by the CFA. - 64.
+- 61. Mr Rodriguez provided a geotechnical report to the Court dated 12 October 202310.
+This report was commissioned by the CFA. - 62.
 Mr Rodriguez provided a description of the geology of the trench collapse, noting the soil was a sandy clay.
 Mr Rodriguez considered the soil composition, the layout of the trench and the excavator specifications.
-He then calculated the lateral earth load noting that this would lessen as soil was removed from the site. - 65.
+He then calculated the lateral earth load noting that this would lessen as soil was removed from the site. - 63.
 Mr Rodriguez concluded that the weight of the excavator did not add to the crushing forces on Jack.
 His conclusion was based on the fact that the distance of the excavator was too great for vibration from the excavator motor to increase the crushing pressure on Jack.
-Mr Rodriguez noted the action of the excavator bucket would have a slight effect on lateral soil pressure however, the additional load from the bucket action would have been quickly offset by the reduction in soil weight. - 66.
-Mr Rodriguez concluded that the weight of the excavator would not have added to the crush force on Jack, the vibrations may have contributed, albeit insignificantly, and the effect of use of the excavator so as to minimise its forces was likely not significant.
+Mr Rodriguez noted the action of the excavator bucket would have a slight effect on lateral soil pressure however, the additional load from the bucket action would have been quickly offset by the reduction in soil weight. - 64.
+Mr Rodriguez concluded that: the weight of the excavator would not have added to the crush force on Jack, the vibrations may have contributed, albeit insignificantly; and the effect of use of the excavator so as to minimise its forces was likely not significant.